gaogaotiantian/viztracer/docs/source/multi_process.rst

 This will generate the HTML report with all the process info.
 You can specify ``--output_file`` when using ``--combine``.

 Actually, you can combine any json reports together to an HTML report.

-If your code is using ``subprocess`` to spawn processes, the newly spawned process won't be traced(We could do something to ``PATH`` but that feels sketchy).
-There are a couple ways to deal with that:

-* You can change the ``subprocess`` or ``popen`` code manually, to attach VizTracer to sub-process.
-You will have json results from differnt processes and you just need to combine them together.
-This is a generic way to do multi-process tracing and could work pretty smoothly if you don't have many entries for your subprocess

-* Or you can hack your ``PATH`` env to use ``python -m viztracer <args>`` to replace ``python``.
-This will make VizTracer attach your spawned process automatically, but could have other side effects.